protontypes/open-sustainable-technology/README.md

 - [Carbon Capture and Storage](https://github.com/yohanesnuwara/carbon-capture-and-storage) - This is a complete modelling workflow that integrates reservoir simulation data, rock physics, time-lapse seismic, and geomechanics of CO2 injection in carbonate rock. <!--lint ignore awesome-spell-check-->
 - [GEOSX](https://github.com/GEOSX/GEOSX) - A simulation framework for modeling coupled flow, transport, and geomechanics in the subsurface.
 - [OpenIAM](https://gitlab.com/NRAP/OpenIAM) - An open-source integrated assessment model developed by National Risk Assessment Partnership Phase II to facilitate risk assessment, management and containment assurance for geologic carbon sequestration projects.

+### Life Cycle Assessment
+ - [bonsai](https://github.com/BONSAMURAIS/bonsai) - The aim of BONSAI is to make reliable, unbiased sustainability information on products “product footprints” readily and freely available whenever and wherever it is needed to support product comparisons and decisions.
+ - [brightway2](https://github.com/brightway-lca/brightway2) - A open source framework for life cycle assessment.
+ - [carculator](https://github.com/romainsacchi/carculator) - Prospective environmental and economic life cycle assessment of vehicles made blazing fast.
+ - [Electricity Life Cycle Inventory](https://github.com/USEPA/ElectricityLCI) - A python package that uses standardized facility release and generation data to create regionalized life cycle inventory (LCI) models for the generation, mix of generation, mix of consumption, and distribution of electricity to end users for the US, with embedded system processes of upstream fuel production and infrastructure.
+ - [uslci-content](https://github.com/uslci-admin/uslci-content) - Supplementary content for the U.S. Life Cycle Inventory Database.

 ## Observation and Models of Ecosystems